 Star Citizen has a booming grey market.
-Most MMOs have a grey market but Star Citizen’s is unique because the game hasn’t even been released yet.
-But also because the size of the transactions is pretty large.
-Every month, tens of thousands of transactions are performed amounting hundreds of thousands of dollars.
+Most MMOs have a grey market but Star Citizen’s is unique partly because the game isn’t even out yet but also because the size of the transactions is pretty large.
+Every month, thousands of transactions are processed amounting to hundreds of thousands of dollars.
 It’s a vibrant and chaotic place and its easy to get lost.

 Why do people use the grey market?